Wrivard/ceramiquejlepage/Kua_credit.md

 - [ ] Responsive behavior on mobile/tablet
 - [ ] Accessibility features working
 - [ ] Brand colors consistent

+## Footer Legal Links

+### Current Footer Structure
+The footer legal links section now contains only:
+- "Politique de cookies" link (links to `politique-cookies.html`)

+### Removed Links (v5.0)
+The following links were removed from all pages:
+- "Politique de confidentialité" (Privacy Policy) - removed
+- "Conditions de service" (Terms of Service) - removed

+These links were removed because they were placeholder links (`href="#"`) and not linking to actual pages.

 ## Contact Information
 - **Agency**: KUA (https://kua.quebec)